-Our Adult Flu Vaccine & Child Nasal Flu Vaccine supplies will arrive throughout September / October, eligible patients can book via our reception team, please call 01279 827608 after 10am to book your flu vaccination.
+Our Adult Flu Vaccine & Child Nasal Flu Vaccine supplies arrive throughout September / October, eligible patients can book via our reception team, please call 01279 827608 after 10am to book your flu vaccination.

 You can also request an appointment for the flu vaccine via our email - firstname.lastname@example.org & we will call you back to arrange a suitable appointment.